Anthrax in animals

 Funding of testing for anthrax by private vets

-Where a case of anthrax is confirmed after veterinary examination of affected animals and laboratory testing of samples — the affected property is:
+Where a case of anthrax is confirmed after veterinary examination of affected animals and laboratory testing of samples:

 - potentially exposed stock are vaccinated